slyt/pytest-example/README.md

 ## Notes
 - Makefile does install, test (pytest), format (black), lint (pylint)
 - Github actions automatically runs everything from the Makefile on push.
 See `.github/workflows/testing-ci.yml`.
-- [Timecode: 32:32] Ran into issues using old versions of actions/checkout and actions/setup-python that depend on old versions of Node.js.
+- `32:32` Ran into issues using old versions of actions/checkout and actions/setup-python that depend on old versions of Node.js.
 Had to update to the latest version to build properly.
 Actions are github repos, you can see the versions on the Release section, e.g. [actions/setup-python](https://github.com/actions/setup-python)

 Error:
 ```